DMGT-TECH/authenticated-cloud-docs/site/content/docs/root.md

 slug: /
 ---

 Authenticated Cloud Docs is a tool to publish secured content.
-This documentation explains how to edit the content on an existing site ([here](./Editing Content/EditingContent)), how to customize a site, and how to get a site set up if you don't have one already.
+This documentation explains how to [edit content](Content%20Editing/ContentEditing) on an existing site, how to [customize](Site%20Customization/SiteCustomization) the appearance of a site, and how to get a site [set up](Site%20Setup/SiteSetup) if you don't have one already.

 This site itself is an example of publishing using the tool.

-It is worth noting that at the bottom of each page
+Please explore the site content using the Sidebar at on the left.

 :::note Editing content

-At the bottom of each page is an Edit link.
+At the bottom of each page is an _Edit this page_ link.
 This link will bring you directly to the appropriate page in Github to make an edit (if you have access to the repository).